I don’t want to alarm you…

-The base for traditional antifreeze is the deadly ethylene glycol.
-It’s relative, propylene glycol, is used to manufacture so-called ‘safer’ anti-freezes for people who don’t want to accidently poison their pets and surrounding wildlife.
+You see, the base for traditional antifreeze is the deadly ethylene glycol.
+It’s relative, propylene glycol, is used to manufacture so-called ‘safer’ anti-freezes for people who don’t want to accidentally poison their pets and surrounding wildlife.

 This clear slightly syrupy liquid (at room temperature) is not only used to make antifreeze and deicing solutions for cars, airplanes and boats … it’s also used to make polyester compounds and as a solvent in the paint and plastics industries.[i]

 Propylene glycol is also found in the food supply, in items you probably have in your fridge and freezer right now … ice cream, frozen yogurt and even beer are some common dietary sources of this synthetic chemical.
 Although the U.S. Food and Drug Administration (FDA) classifies propylene glycol as “generally recognized as safe” (GRAS status), it’s a possible carcinogen and classified as “expected to be toxic or harmful” on Environment Canada’s Domestic Substance List.[ii]

 When used in personal care products (another one of propylene glycol’s many uses), this substance is also linked to skin allergies and irritation at concentrations as low as 2 percent.[iii]

 You’re probably wondering why toxic chemicals are commonly used in your favorite ice cream…

 Have You Ever Made Homemade Ice Cream?

 I ask because, if you have, you know that it turns into a rock-hard brick when it hits the freezer.

 You have to let it sit out on the counter for a bit before you even attempt to scoop it.
 There’s no way you’re getting a scoop fresh out of the freezer.
 It’s far too hard.